-Masters Programs in Public Relations & Advertising (MA, MS, MBA) in Seattle
+Master’s Programs in Public Relations and Advertising (MA, MS, MBA) in Seattle

-Masters in Public Relations programs are designed for students who intend on pursuing a career in the broad field of public relations and communications.
-Master degree programs in public relations teach students how to meet client needs through effective communications, media relations and marketing campaigns.
+Advertising & Public Relations Masters degrees are designed for students who intend to pursue a career in the broad field of public relations and communications.
+Master’s degree programs in public relations teach students how to meet client needs through effective communications, media relations, and marketing campaigns.

-Many graduate programs combine public relations and advertising however there are also master programs that specialize in Digital Marketing and Advertising.
+Many graduate programs combine public relations and advertising; however, there are also master’s programs that specialize in digital marketing and advertising.

-Types of Public Relations & Advertising Masters Programs near Seattle
+Types of Advertising and Public Relations Masters Programs

-The two main types of master degree programs for Public Relations include; a Master of Arts and a Master of Science.
-Each specializing in a concentrated area of communications.
+The two main types of Advertising and Public Relations Masters degrees include a Master of Arts and a Master of Science.
+Each focuses on a concentrated area of communications.
 Students in Public Relations Masters degree programs study the connections between public relations, media, and public opinion.
-It is likely that these programs will also explore the processes involved between managing the various forms of communications, such as advertising, between organizations, groups and individuals.
+It is likely that these programs will also explore the processes involved in managing the various forms of communication.
+These types of engagements may include advertising, as well as media exchange between organizations, groups, and individuals.